UCdasec/FaultArm/README.md

 ## Project Introduction

-FaultHunter_ASM is a tool created to automatically detect fault injection vulnerabilities within ARM and x86 assembly.
+FaultArm is a tool created to automatically detect fault injection vulnerabilities within ARM and x86 assembly.
 The current method of analysis requires an assembly file; however, the aim of this tool is to support the analysis of compiled binaries.

 ### Usage